What is a Hidden Ivy school? How can you get in? Keep on reading to find out the answers to these questions and more!

-Hidden Ivies have great leadership teams at their forefront who are highly educated, have advanced academic training, and have a lot of past experiences such as serving on boards, publishing books, and more.
+Hidden Ivies have great, experienced leadership teams at their forefront who are highly educated and have advanced academic training.

 Their guidance also reinforces the mission and goals of each college.
-How well a college’s mission is upheld speaks to a school’s history, values, and ideas.
-Top colleges like those considered Hidden Ivies have a clear direction of where they’re going and how they plan to achieve their missions.
+How well a college’s mission is upheld speaks to a school’s history and values.
+Top colleges have a clear direction of where they’re going and how they plan to achieve their missions.

 Quantifiable outcomes such as retention and graduation rates are often relatively good at Hidden Ivy schools.

 Graduation rates are typically measured by five or six years to account for major changes, retaking classes, taking time off, or other personal reasons.
 However, recent data shows many Hidden Ivy schools had high four-year graduation rates.